BayAreaMetro/travel-housing-map/data/README.md

 # Data Pipeline

+## Prerequisites

+The data generation steps have been tested on Mac OS X and should work on Linux as well.
+You will need `GDAL/OGR` for the `ogr2ogr` conversion utility.
+The easiest way to install this on Macintosh is with [Homebrew](http://brew.sh/)

+Once you have Homebrew installed, installing `GDAL/OGR`:

+    brew install gdal

+For more in depth information see [Installing Open Source Geo Software](https://github.com/nvkelso/geo-how-to/wiki/Installing-Open-Source-Geo-Software:-Mac-Edition#wiki-gdalogr)

 ## Downloading MTC data

 In each of the directories under `input/scenarios` that are `2020` or above, you must navigate to the URL specified